RazanGhzouli/Behavior-Trees-in-Action/artifact-evaluation/README.md

+# README #

-#Behavior Trees in Action: A Study of Robotics Applications artifacts evaluation README
+## Behavior Trees in Action: A Study of Robotics Applications artifacts evaluation README ##
 First go to "artifact-evaluation" folder in the online appendix: https://github.com/RazanGhzouli/Behavior-Trees-in-Action download it